 You might also be surprised by how much they remember.

 Ruby was 2.5 years old on our first trip, so our expectations were low.
 We were shocked to find that she actually remembers a lot of little details.
 She knew which characters were at which meals, the general direction that rides were in, which rides she’d been on and with who, and even remembered what she wore in some cases!

-We also talk about our trips often and show her pictures, which has helped those memories take root in her incredible toddler brain!
+We also talk about our trips often and show her pictures (at her request), which has helped those memories take root in her incredible toddler brain!